Healthy Swiss Cheese Plant (Monstera deliciosa) in bright indirect, also known as Swiss Cheese Plant

 Swiss Cheese Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Swiss Cheese Plant grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Swiss Cheese Plant light consistent for stronger growth and flowering.

 Swiss Cheese Plant is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Swiss Cheese Plant out of reach when ingestion is a concern.

 Swiss Cheese Plant does best in All Purpose, Pon, Perlite, Epiphytic with a pH around 5.5-7.0.
 Fast drainage lowers root-rot risk.